quickapps/docs/en/developers/events.md

 ### didHook([$eventName]);

-Retrieve the number of times an event was fired, or the complete list of events that were fired.
+Retrieves the number of times an event was fired, or the complete list of events that were fired.
 For example:

 ```php